A note on the unique properties of the Kullback--Leibler divergence for sampling via gradient flows: Background

 where $\gamma$ denotes the time discretisation step.

-Combining the Wasserstein and Fisher--Rao metrics one obtains the Wasserstein--Fisher--Rao (WFR) gradient $\grad_{\m} \cF(\mu) = \grad_{\mathtt{W}} \cF(\mu)+\grad_{\mathtt{FR}} \cF(\mu)$ \citep{gallouet2017jko}.
+When working in $\mathcal{P}_2^{ac}(\R^d)$, combining the Wasserstein and Fisher--Rao metrics one obtains the Wasserstein--Fisher--Rao (WFR) gradient $\grad_{\mathtt{WFR}} \cF(\mu) = \grad_{\mathtt{W}} \cF(\mu)+\grad_{\mathtt{FR}} \cF(\mu)$ \citep{gallouet2017jko}.
 If $\cF(\mu)=\KL(\mu|\pi)$ the WFR gradient flow is given by the sum of the Wasserstein and of the Fisher--Rao PDE.
-Numerical approximations can be obtained combining the unadjusted Langevin algorithm with importance sampling which naturally leads to sequential Monte Carlo methods \citep{del2006sequential} as described in \citet{crucinio2025}.
+Numerical approximations can be obtained combining the unadjusted Langevin algorithm with importance sampling which naturally leads to sequential Monte Carlo methods \citep{del2006sequential} as described in \cite{crucinio2025}.
+Another alternative to combine the Wasserstein and Fisher--Rao evolution is to considered tempered dynamics, as shown in \cite{Chehab2024, crucinio2026properties}.